slightlyoffbass/demoReactProject3/README.md

-# This app is an exercise of an online react/redux course
+# Demo React Project 3

-## create project
+- This app is an exercise of an online react/redux course
-npx create-react-app nameofapp
+- This app has a search bar and returns a set of images

-## connect to unsplash for car images
+##
-allowed 50 requests per hour
+`npm start`

-## ajax client options
+## Notes
-- axios - used in this project, lower level
+- axios
-  - npm install --save axios
+- unsplash

 - fetch, not a seperate function, built into browsers, method, could cause more code